-One final piece after you create your signature is to decide when it should be used.
+All you have to do now is decide when it should be used.
 You have already chosen the email address to attach it to, but there is more.
 You can use the signature for new messages, replies and forwards, or both.
 And, you can create different ones for each.

 So, you would keep the name of your new email signature in the New messages area and then create another new signature and select its name in the Replies/forwards box.
-Keep in mind that these choices will be inserted into your emails by default but can be changed in the email before you send it.
+Outlook will insert these into your emails by default but you can change them before you send it.

 Now that you have your default signatures set, you do not have to worry about inserting them when you compose, reply, or forward a message.
-But, what if you want to use a different signature in that particular email?
+But what if you want to use a different signature in that email?